-10Patch (1934) argues that the initial growth in imports was due to the sharp increase in industrial activity and the need for replenishing stocks of raw materials.
+&lt;sup>10Patch (1934) argues that the initial growth in imports was due to the sharp increase in industrial activity and the need for replenishing stocks of raw materials.
 With the dollar falling in value, it was convenient for importers to accumulate large stocks of foreign products in anticipation of further depreciation of the dollar.
 According to this author, the loss of purchasing power of the US dollar became an obstacle for importers by July 1933, as reflected in the decline of the year-over-year growth rate of imports, while the export growth rate increased progressively after August 1933.

-11The increase in net exports is related to the elasticity of substitution between the local and foreign variety.
-We show and discuss this point in Appendix A.2.
+&lt;sup>11The increase in net exports is related to the elasticity of substitution between the local and foreign variety.
+We address this point in Section 6.
+In addition, see Gali and Monacelli (2005)

 to see if we should expect benefits for the external sector.
-Then, we measure the effect on economic activity, comparing the economic performance of more export-oriented cities relative to less export oriented cities.
+Then, we measure the effect on economic activity, comparing the economic performance of more export-oriented cities relative to less export-oriented cities.